 As for your other questions, keep in mind that silver's real value exists independent of the dollar's value.

 There never has been and never will be a time in the history of civilization when silver ceases to be a store of value.
-Whether you use to it directly as money in a barter transaction or sell it for whatever the exchange rate happens to be in whatever currency you pay your bills in, silver will be widely recognized and accepted.
+Whether you use it directly as money in a barter transaction or sell it for whatever the exchange rate happens to be in whatever currency you pay your bills in, silver will be widely recognized and accepted.

 You can always sell your gold and silver to local jewelers, pawn shops, or coin shops or to major national dealers such as Money Metals Exchange.
 It’s super easy to sell your precious metals to us.
-We will generally pay you the spot price of the metal at the time or a fair bit more, depending on the item and on market conditions.
+We will generally pay you the spot price of the metal at the time or a fair bit more, depending on the item and market conditions.